Tag Archives: summer travel

 Beat the Summer Heat in Europe with a Cool Trip Itinerary

-Mediterranean Europe is in the grip of a record-breaking heat wave, and in some spots, tourist crowds, high humidity, or wildfires are making it worse.
-Fortunately, the itineraries designed for our travelers by WOW List experts are delivering relief.
-The trip reviews below show how your fellow travelers are beating the heat and provide great ideas for the rest of us, including:
+Extreme heat is forecast for Europe again this summer.
+Mediterranean Europe suffered a record-breaking heat wave last summer, and in some spots, high humidity or wildfires made it worse.
+Fortunately, the itineraries designed for our travelers by WOW List experts deliver relief.
+(Example: The private wakeboarding session on Lake Como pictured above.)
+These trip reviews from last summer provide great ideas for beating the heat, including:

 • Get out of the cities and onto (or into) the water.
 If there’s no sea or lake nearby, think higher elevations in the countryside.